MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-setup-gp.md

    Select the companies that you want to migrate and then select **Next**.

    If you want to add or remove companies later, you can return to this page.
-For more information about using this page, refer to [Configure Dynamics GP company data migration](migrate-gp-configure-companies.md).
+For more information about using this page, see [Configure Dynamics GP company data migration](migrate-gp-configure-companies.md).

 1. Select **Finish** to complete the cloud migration setup.